 1.Miscalculating the Cost for a Home Relocation

 It is not cheap to transport your belongings and usually, people concentrate only on them.
-When it’s time to move, people stress on how much will the loading and unloading cost, or what the price per kilometre is.
+When it’s time to move, people stress how much will the loading and unloading cost, or what the price per kilometre is.
 However, there is a lot more that needs to be calculated.
-Before actually starting to pack, you need to have a good idea how much you are going to spend on the whole process.
+Before actually starting to pack, you need to have a good idea of how much you are going to spend on the whole process.
 Expenses that are often overlooked and can easily break the bank are:

 2. Not Packing Hand Luggage

 The content of your hand luggage is often overlooked.
 These are all the belongings that are going to travel with you.
 The things people commonly forget to pack include:

 It is a box which contains everything that you are going to need in the first couple of days in your new home.
 Having one will allow you to get settled into your new home with minimum hassle, and will allow you to unpack at your own pace without having to rush to find things.